mate-academy/jv-fruit-shop/README.md

 # Fruit shop
-Let's imagine that we have a fruit store.
+Let's imagine that we have a name store.
 Every day in the store there are a number of activities, information about which is recorded in a file during the day.
 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).